Terms of Service

 For Trial Customers, Customer acknowledges and agrees that (a) Solo shall be under no obligation to provide any Support Services, or any other support or maintenance of any kind for the Software, and (b) to the extent that Solo, in its sole discretion, does provide any Support Services to Customer, then (i) such Support Services may be different from those provided to other Customers, including those other than Trial Customers, (ii) the last sentence of Section 3.1 above shall also apply to Customer, and (iii) Solo may modify, suspend or terminate such Support Services at any time in its sole discretion.

-In consideration for the license granted to Customer and the provision of Support Services hereunder, Customer will pay Solo the Subscription Fee (a) within thirty (30) business days after the Effective Date, except as may be otherwise specified in the Order Form.
+In consideration for the license granted to Customer and the provision of Support Services hereunder, Customer will pay Solo the Subscription Fee (a) within forty five (45) business days after the Effective Date, except as may be otherwise specified in the Order Form.
 As used herein, “Subscription Fee” means the ‘Subscription Fee’ specified in the Order Form; provided that, Solo may increase the amount of such fee for each Renewal Term (i) by providing Customer written notice thereof, to the extent based on any incremental or “true up” Subscription Fee being due for the prior Initial Term or prior Renewal Term (for clarity, the Subscription Fee may be increased for the successive Renewal Term in order to also prospectively cover the volume of any prior excess use by Customer, for which a separate incremental or “true up” retrospective Subscription Fee is also due as described in Section 4.3 below), or (ii) otherwise by providing Customer written notice thereof at least forty-five (45) days before the start of such Renewal Term.
 Notwithstanding the above and for clarity, Trial Customers shall not owe a Subscription Fee for their use of the applicable Software hereunder during their respective trial hereunder.

 4.2.General Payment Terms